PeterGilles/Data_Science_Humanities/README.md

-# Data Science in Humanities
+# Data Science for Humanities

-## Lecture: Big data in the acoustic phonetic analysis, April 2020, University of Luxembourg
+## Lecture: Big data in the acoustic phonetic analysis
+April 29th, 2020
+University of Luxembourg

 The tutorial will be given in a Webex session.